Millbay: 19th-century expansion

 Before the Great Britain made her appearance, the Severn, Cork steam-vessel, took on board from Gill's Military Pier a large party, and went out to meet her ...
 The Severn followed the Great Britain into Millbay, firing salutes at intervals.

 — Exeter Flying Post, 19 June 1845.

-A map from the late 1830s shows a small "Union Dock" at Millbay, about which not much is known, but in 1840 an Act of Parliament granted Thomas Gill the authority to build a pier and other works at the mouth of Millbay as well as deepening the creek.
+A map from the late 1830s shows a small "Union Dock" at Millbay, about which not much is known, but the Mill Bay Pier Act 1840 (3 & 4 Vict. c. cxi) granted Thomas Gill the authority to build a pier and other works at the mouth of Millbay as well as deepening the creek.
 Gill had a quarry at the east side of the harbour, and the pier he built, now known as Millbay Pier, was 500 ft long and was completed in 1844.
 The following year the SS Great Britain berthed here during her maiden voyage to New York and was visited by 15,000 sightseers.

-In 1846 another Act of Parliament established the Great Western Dock Company to provide full facilities for shipping at Millbay.
+Another act of Parliament, the Plymouth Great Western Dock Act 1846 (9 & 10 Vict. c. ccclxxxiii) established the Plymouth Great Western Dock Company to provide full facilities for shipping at Millbay.
 Gill sold his Millbay Pier to this company and became a director.
 Isambard Kingdom Brunel was engaged to design new docks; both he and Gill were involved in the South Devon Railway, so it is no surprise that the first railway station in Plymouth was opened nearby in 1849.
-The next year a railway extension was built to the new docks, customs facilities were granted and the docks were recognised as a Government mail packet station.
+The next year a railway extension was built to the new docks, customs facilities were granted and the docks were recognised as a government mail packet station.

 Brunel next built another pier, an iron floating pontoon 300 ft long by 40 ft wide (91 m × 12 m) for the Irish Steamship Company whose vessels were regularly using the harbour.
 Then he constructed the inner basin, with limestone and granite walls.
 It had dock gates and a drydock at the western side and was 1250 by 400 ft in size.
 It opened in 1857.
 Part of the earth dam that had been built across the harbour to facilitate the creation of the inner basin was retained for the later construction of Trinity Pier.
 From then on a few modifications were made, but no major changes took place until the construction of the ferry terminal in the 1970s.

 Millbay was a busy commercial dock because it could accommodate larger ships than Sutton Pool, off the Cattewater.
 A wide range of freight was handled, with grain always being an important import.
 It was also one of the major coaling stations in the English Channel.
 A significant amount of shipbuilding took place here: Willoughby Bros Ltd., for example, was in business from 1857 until 1969 and built vessels for the Royal Mail Steamship Company, Customs and Excise and others, as well as chain ferries for Torpoint, Saltash, Littlehampton and Felixstowe.